paolodenti/smtp2slack/README.md

 Simple SMTP to Slack converter, for internal use.

-It posts the content of the incoming email to a Slack webhook.
+It posts the content of an incoming email to a Slack webhook.

 SMTP protocol is implemented without TLS/SSL/Authentication.
 Only for internal use. **Do not publicly expose it**.